Frefreak/certbot-dns-tencentcloud/README.md

 ## Installation

-Only Tested on python 3.8, should work on python 3.7 too.
+Only Tested on python 3.8, should work on python 3.7 too and forward.

 - no plan to support python2
 - [dataclasses](https://docs.python.org/3/library/dataclasses.html) is used, so python 3.6 and down will not work.
 However you can try installing `dataclasses` from pypi.